This page is about sequence objects. For details about the storage engine, see Sequence Storage Engine.

 Since sequence objects act as regular tables in many contexts, they will be affected by LOCK TABLES.
 This is not the case in other DBMS, such as Oracle, where LOCK TABLE does not affect sequences.

-One of the goals with the Sequence implementation is that all old tools, such as mysqldump, should work unchanged, while still keeping the normal usage of sequence standard compatibly.
+One of the goals with the Sequence implementation is that all old tools, such as mariadb-dump (previously mysqldump), should work unchanged, while still keeping the normal usage of sequence standard compatibly.

 To make this possible,